Keyslam/LOVE-VSCode-Game-Template/README.md

 }
 ```

-6. In the `.vscode` folder, create a file named `launch.sjon` and copy the following contents into it:
+6. In the `.vscode` folder, create a file named `launch.json` and copy the following contents into it:
 ```
 {
 	"version": "0.2.0",